thekunalsaini/summer-of-code/ideas.md

 ## arduino-cli

-### Idea: add external programmers support to arduino-cli
+### Idea: Add external programmers support to arduino-cli

 [arduino-cli](https://github.com/arduino/arduino-cli) is a command line tool for programming Arduino boards.
 This task is about implementing a functionality for supporting external programmers, in order to enable flashing boards without bootloader or to install/repair bootloaders.
 See more details in https://github.com/arduino/arduino-cli/issues/27 and linked issues

 * *Languages:* Go
 * *Difficulty:* Advanced